jollyroger/vcs-hooks/git/server-sync/README.md

-# Git post-receive hook for server synchronization
+# Git post-receive hook for server deployment

+This hook performes local and remote deployment on per-branch basis

 ## Requirements

 *   rsync
-*   ssh client (for remote synchronization)
+*   ssh client (for remote deployment)

-## Configuration items:
+## Configuration items

-*   `PROJECTNAME` --- custom name(used for creating temporary files,
-    etc
+Configuration options are stored in `.git/config` file per branch.
+Script uses `git-config` to get the values for each branch.

+*   `branch.<branch_name>.deploy-dir` --- the directory where branch will be
+    deployed to
-*   `TARGETDIR` --- local or remote synchronization path
+*   `branch.<branch_name>.deploy-server` --- remote server name (optional)
-*   `REMOTE_USER` --- remote user to log in with
+*   `branch.<branch_name>.deploy-user` --- remote user name (optional)
-*   `TEMPDIR_PREFIX` --- temporary dir holding working copy on the VCS server
-*   `REFNAME_PREFIX` --- default prefix (refs/heads for branches)

-Currently this hook supports updating up to 3 local/remote servers with the same directory and the same login for all servers.
-However It can be extended in future to support arbitrary list of servers.

-There are special variables to set up a repository for each server/envioronment:

-*   `DEVELOPMENT_REFNAME`, `DEVELOPMENT_SERVER` --- branch name and server name
-    used to synchronize development environment
-*   `TESTING_REFNAME`, `TESTING_SERVER` --- same variables for testing
-    environment
-*   `PRODUCTION_REFNAME`, `PRODUCTION_SERVER` --- same variables for testing
-    environment
+While validating the values the following rules are applied:

+*   at least `deploy-dir` must be set if you want the branch to be deployed
+*   if no `deploy-server` specified then local deployment assumed
+*   if no `deploy-user` specified then current user assumed.
+Only used for remote deployment

+## Examples

+### Case 1.
+Local deployment

+Sample configuration might look like this:

+    [branch "local-deploy"]
+        deploy-dir = /path/to/dir

+In this case deployment wil be performed locally.
+Don't forget to check rights on a target directory.

+You also can deploy as another user using `localhost` as a remote server described in the next case.

+### Case 2.
+Remote deployment

+Configuration file will be as follows:

+    [branch "remote-deploy"]
+        deploy-server = example.com
+        deploy-dir = /path/to/dir

+Note that you will need to set up a passwordless SSH access to the remote server using SSH keys.

+It is possible to specify the remote user with `deploy-user` option:

+    [branch "remote-deploy"]
+        deploy-server = example.com
+        deploy-dir = /path/to/dir
+        deploy-user = user